cultureamp/kaizen-design-system/README.md

 `pnpm plop` | Add a new component/subcomponent
-`pnpm test` | Run all [Jest](https://jestjs.io/) tests `pnpm test:storybook` | Run tests on all Storybook stories `pnpm test:treeshake` | Build the packages and test if they are tree-shakeable `pnpm reset` | Reinstall all dependencies
+`pnpm test` | Run all [Jest](https://jestjs.io/) tests `pnpm test:storybook` | Run tests on all Storybook stories `pnpm reset` | Reinstall all dependencies

 ## Bugs and discussions